 Accounts receivable, net: Accounts receivable, net is recorded based on the contractual value of our accounts receivable, net of an estimated allowance for doubtful accounts representing management's best estimate of the amount of receivables that are not probable of collection.
 Accounts receivable, net was \$98 million as of August 31, 2023, which is net of a \$17 million allowance for doubtful accounts.
 Our customer base generally consists of financially reputable distributors, agents, OEMs, and other customers with whom we have long standing relationships, and historically we have not experienced significant write off of accounts receivables as a percentage of our annual net sales (accounts receivable written off as a percentage of net sales was less than 0.5% for each the years ended August 31, 2023, 2022, and 2021, respectively).
 As of August 31, 2023, the Company was exposed to a concentration of credit risk with an agent as a result of its continued payment delinquency.
 During the year ended August 31, 2022, the Company recorded through bad debt expense (included in SG&A expenses in the Condensed Consolidated Statements of Earnings) a reserve of \$13 million for this agent based on the consideration of the factors listed below, which fully reserves for this agent's outstanding account receivable balance.
-The allowance for doubtful accounts for this particular agent remained unchanged as of August 31, 2023 and continues to represent management's best estimate of the amount probable of collection and considers various factors with respect to this matter, including, but not limited to, (i) the lack of payment by the agent since the fiscal quarter ended February 28, 2021, (ii) our due diligence on balances due to the agent from its end customers related to sales of our services and products and the known markup on those sales from the agent may differ from the Company's estimate.
+The allowance for doubtful accounts for this particular agent remained unchanged as of August 31, 2023 and continues to represent management's best estimate of the amount probable of collection and considers various factors with respect to this matter, including, but not limited to, (i) the lack of payment by the agent since the fiscal quarter ended February 28, 2021, (ii) our due diligence on balances due to the agent from its end customers related to sales of our services and products and the known markup on those sales from the agent to end customer, (iii) the status of ongoing negotiations with the agent to secure payments and (iv) legal recourse available to secure payment.
+Actual collections from the agent may differ from the Company's estimate.